Filmed and edited by Ryan Kenny. If you'd like to buy the issue that this DVD came with, click here.

 Take six surfers sharing three waves every three minutes for three hours and this clip is the result.
 Two months later the Ocean Dome closed its doors, never to be surfed again.

-The latest issue of Surfing Life takes a good look at wavepools.
+The issue of Surfing Life that this DVD comes with takes a good look at wavepools.
 For more of what's inside click here.

 Also, if you're really looking to kill some time and came out of the above clip a tiny bit pissed that none of the lads juggled while riding a wave, you'll be pleased that this guy did.